 Prone to Hacking

 There have been cases where medical records were stolen in the black market.
-In the year 2017, many healthcare providers faced this issue as hackers got access to their systems and patient’s data got stolen.
+Many healthcare providers faced this issue as hackers got access to their systems and patient’s data got stolen.
 This is why, while using EMR, hospitals need to be careful in data securing.

 Risk of Violating Privacy Laws

 When clinics and hospitals along with other healthcare service providers decide to take their patient’s records to a digital platform, they need to take care of the privacy policies and follow them to protect the information.
-Data protection laws must be followed by the organizations and their staff members.
+The organizations and their staff members must follow data protection laws.

 Lack of Interoperability

-Hospitals have to manage various platforms because of the lack of interoperability between different EMR platforms and this becomes costly for any healthcare provider organization.
+Hospitals have to manage various platforms because of the lack of interoperability between different EMR platforms.
+This situation can lead to increased costs for any healthcare organization.

 2. What is EHR (Electronic Health Record)?

-Much like an EMR, EHR (Electronic Health Record) are digital-based reports of the patient’s medical information.
-Here is an EHR software, you can find everything from patients’ medical history to their current prescribed medicines, real-time diagnosis, lab results, immunization dates, treatments prescribed, and so more.
+EHR (Electronic Health Record) are digital-based reports containing patient health information.
+EHR software allows healthcare providers to find everything related to patients’ medical history including their current prescribed medicines, real-time diagnosis, lab results, immunization dates, treatments prescribed, and many more.

-• Crucial details about lab results or any surgeries performed to date and so forth.
+- Crucial details about lab results or any surgeries performed to date.

-An EHR system can effectively diagnose a patient and enable clinicians to access their full information.
-Here they get a 360-degree view of the patient and then make the decision.
+An EHR system can effectively diagnose a patient and enable clinicians to access their full medical information.
+This 360-degree view of the patient allows healthcare providers to make the decision.
 Knowing everything in advance also makes them take preventive measures sooner.
 The scope of manual errors seems to be decreasing due to more reliance on technology.
-As a result, a rosy future lies ahead.
+As a result, the future looks promising for healthcare practices.

 Here are some of the major advantages of using EHR –

-EHRs have the capability to offer better analysis of the patient’s health by viewing chat values like blood pressure, cholesterol levels, weight tracking, and more.
+EHRs have the capability to offer better analysis of the patient’s health by providing chat values like blood pressure, cholesterol levels, weight tracking, and more.
 With the help of EHR systems, healthcare providers can send electronic templates to patients, remind them about their scheduled appointments, and more.
 Besides this, EHR can also help in improving medical information, reminders, and clinical alerts.
-All these things can definitely improve the patient’s health.
+All these things can improve the patient’s health outcomes.

 With the help of EHRs, patients can easily access their health information.
 This tool not only helps them manage their healthcare routines but also sees to it that the patients are healthy, and they are being active.